15.7 Safeguarding children who are absent from education

 • schools have a statutory duty not to discriminate against pupils on the basis of protected characteristics, such as disability

-• disruptive behaviour can be an indication of unmet needs; where a school has concerns about a pupil’s behaviour, it should try to identify whether there are any causal factors and intervene early to prevent exclusion
+• disruptive behaviour can be an indication of unmet needs; where a school has concerns about a pupil’s behaviour, it should try to identify whether there are any causal factors and intervene early to prevent suspension and exclusion

 • under the Equality Act 2010 (the Equality Act), schools must not discriminate against, harass or victimise pupils because of disability; for disabled children, this includes a duty to make reasonable adjustments to policies and practices and the provision of auxiliary aids